jon-jacky/NModel/README.txt

 https://github.com/juhan/NModel That repository does not include my web pages.

-The license in this repository is copied from the Codeplex site.
+The license.json in this repository is copied from the zipped archive from the Codeplex site.

 Oct 2022